After reading the program policies and receiving the appropriate instruction, the CLS or MDS student is expected to:

 Students may be given the opportunity to work in the clinical laboratory in the evenings or on weekends.
 Working in a clinical laboratory outside of regular academic hours is noncompulsory for students.
 These opportunities are optional and students are considered employees of the institution during these hours.

 While in clinical rotations, students are NOT considered employees of the institution, even if they work there at other times.
 Students are not entitled to any compensation, employee benefits, or worker's compensation while participating in the clinical education experience.
+MDS students who qualify for Route 2 or 3 may request an exemption from this policy.

 Student Performance of Laboratory Tests